GSMNP halts group gatherings and facility rentals, makes camping reservations online-only

 The Great Smoky Mountains National Park is adapting to comply with suggested social standards during the COVID-19 outbreak and will be making several changes in operations.

-Beginning March 19, seasonally open campgrounds won't accept fees on site.
-Reservations will have to be completed online, the park said in an press release.
+Beginning today (March 19) seasonally open campgrounds won’t accept fees on site: Reservations at Smokemont, Cades Cove, Elkmont and Cosby will have to be completed online, the park said in an press release.

+Gatherings will be halted as well and through April 30, the park is suspending reservations for park facilities.

+Appalachian Clubhouse, Spence Cabin, Cades Cove Primitive Baptist Church, Cades Cove Missionary Baptist Church, Cades Cove Methodist Church and Smokemont Baptist Church are each off limits for group gatherings until May.

-Campgrounds, picnic areas, roads, trails and restrooms are staying open, the release said, and anyone who wants to set up a tent at one of the 15 backcountry shelters in the park may now do so.
+Campgrounds, picnic areas, roads, trails and restrooms are staying open, the release said, and Appalachian Trail thru-hikers who want to set up a tent at one of the 15 backcountry shelters in the park may now do so.

-More details about changes in GSMNP operations will be available in the March 19 issue of The Daily Times.

 (0) comments